About Us

 Windjammers were built as shallow draft cargo ships propelled by sail, but in the late 19th century they soon faced competition with the advent of steam ships and the growing use of railroads to haul large loads.
 The schooners were able to survive Down East in the early 20th century, where building and operating sailing vessels was still possible.
 Cargo vessels continued to be built and operated during World War I and the Depression, but operational costs made it difficult for them to endure.

-Maine Windjammer Cruises continues a proud 89-year history reflecting the vision and custodianship of just four owners.
+Maine Windjammer Cruises continues a proud 90-year history.
 In 1930 a New Yorker named Frank Swift started summering in Maine, after training at the Merchant Marine Academy in King’s Point NY.
 He soon began to charter schooners for annual sailing trips with local campers.
 It was the highlight of their vacations, and by 1935 Frank relocated permanently to Maine with the idea of carrying passengers instead of cargo on a schooner.

 Swift contacted the owner of a small schooner named Mabel and arranged to charter her for one year.
 He retrofitted the interior and started taking out ads for “Vacations under Sail” in city newspapers.
 His first season operated at a loss, but he was convinced that his dream could work.
 Frank’s big break came near the end of that season, when a travel writer featured him in the Boston Sunday Herald, describing his cruises as “gateways to pure enchantment.”